MicrosoftDocs/learn/learn-pr/advocates/data-wrangling-shell/includes/1-file-inspection.md

 ## Peeking into your files' contents

-Before jumping into making transformations to your data, it is useful to perform some basic file inspection to get an idea of how the raw data looks like.
+Before jumping into wrangling your data, it's useful to do some basic file inspection.
+This will help you get an idea of how the raw data looks like.
 ### `Head` and `tail` commands

 The `head` and `tail` commands are used to examine the top (head) or bottom (tail) parts of a file.
 By default both commands will display 10 rows of content.
 If you want to display more or less rows, you can use the option flag `-n` to specify the number of rows to be printed to `stdout`.

-We will use the `tail` and `head` commands to display the last and first 5 rows of the `NASA-software-API.txt` file, respectively:
+we'll use the `tail` and `head` commands to display the last and first five rows of the `NASA-software-API.txt` file, respectively:

 1. Type the command `tail` with the `-n` flag:
     ```bash